What Product Liability Insurance Covers

 Why Online Sellers Face Higher Risk

-Defending a single product liability claim costs an average of $869,370 (III/NAIC, 2023).
-Average jury awards for defective consumer products: $7.4 million.
+Defending a single product liability claim can run hundreds of thousands of dollars.
+Average jury awards for product liability trials topped $7 million in 2020, per Thomson Reuters data cited by the III.
 Those numbers land on online sellers disproportionately, and three legal doctrines explain why.

 Private-Label and White-Label Sellers